 Disclosure of images from PSCCTV will be controlled in terms of the purpose for which the System was established.
-As an organisation jointly owned by GCC and the Scottish Police Authority, CSG has an obligation to assist in the prevention of crime and will therefore supply specific images which we are asked to provide to Police Scotland or other crime detection agencies, provided we are satisfied that the request is connected to an investigation and that disclosure would be lawful and proportionate.
+GCC has an obligation to assist in the prevention of crime and will therefore supply specific images which we are asked to provide to Police Scotland or other crime detection agencies, provided we are satisfied that the request is connected to an investigation and that disclosure would be lawful and proportionate.
 Contact details for Police Scotland (data protection queries) can be found under 'More information' below."

 Contact details for Police Scotland (data protection queries) can be found under 'More information' below.

-All CCTV data held by GCC and CSG is held within the UK.
+All CCTV data held by GCC is held within the UK.

-CCTV footage is retained by GCC and CSG for fourteen days; it is then automatically deleted unless there is a specific reason to keep particular footage for longer.
+CCTV footage is retained by GCC for fourteen days; it is then automatically deleted unless there is a specific reason to keep particular footage for longer.

 Specific reasons typically arise because the footage includes evidence of criminal behaviour or possible criminal behaviour.
 Where CCTV operators observe possible criminal behaviour they will alert Police Scotland to this fact.
 Police Scotland will generally request a copy of the relevant footage, which as a rule will be complied with.
 At the point of making such a request, Police Scotland becomes the data controller of the footage in question.
-If the footage is still, at this point, stored on GCC/CSG equipment, it is held on behalf of Police Scotland which is sole data controller of the footage and GCC and/or CSG are acting as data processors to Police Scotland.
+If the footage is still, at this point, stored on GCC equipment, it is held on behalf of Police Scotland which is sole data controller of the footage and GCC is acting as data processor to Police Scotland.
 Contact details for Police Scotland (data protection queries) can be found under 'More information' below.